NBISweden/workshop-in-the-cloud/README.md

 							[--student-flavor <ssc.small>]
 							[--student-disk-size <10>] [--shared-dir <shared-dir>]

+  required arguments:
+	  --users USERS         Either The number of users to generate credentials for or a file with usernames, one per line.
+    --course-name NAME    Name of the course.
+For example: "--course-name biostatistics'

 	optional arguments:
-	  -h, --help            show this help message and exit --users USERS         Either The number of users to generate credentials for or a file with usernames, one per line.
+	  -h, --help            show this help message and exit --cluster-prefix <virt-workshop>
-	  --cluster-prefix <virt-workshop>
 							Cluster prefix for hostnames in openstack, default is virt-workshop